 You may experience pain in your inner knee, also known as medial knee pain, which can hinder your ability to run or walk in a normal manner.
-There are several different types of knee injuries that may be caused by running, but runner’s knee is one of the most common.
-There are a number of causes of inner knee pain, including sudden or gradual onsets, as well as those occurring without any specific, known injury.
+Several different types of knee injuries may be caused by running, but a runner's knee is one of the most common.
+There are several causes of inner knee pain, including sudden or gradual onsets, as well as those occurring without any specific, known injury.
 You may even experience it even if you are riding a bike and can feel sharp stabbing Pain in Knee.

-There is often a connection between running and runner’s knee, but this is not the primary cause of the condition.
+There is often a connection between running and a runner's knee, but this is not the primary cause of the condition.
 Knee pain is a common problem that many people experience, especially when it is located in the inner knee area.
 Weak knees and knee buckling are two of the most common causes of inner knee pain, often resulting from activities like running or sports.
-There are several factors that can contribute to this condition, including:
+Several factors can contribute to this condition, including:

 The meniscus is composed of two C-shaped pieces of cartilage situated in the knee joint.
 On the inner side of the knee joint, there is a small piece of cartilage called the medial meniscus.
 As a result of the sudden twisting of the knee caused by landing on the ground, this type of injury usually occurs.
 As runners move over uneven surfaces, such incidents are likely to occur.